kasyanovmafioznik/kasyanovmafioznik/README.md

 ###

-<p align="left">I’m an experienced Flutter Developer with deep expertise in Flutter and Dart, specializing in creating high-performance, cross-platform mobile applications.
-I excel at managing state and UI complexities to ensure smooth app performance.
-I have strong experience integrating RESTful APIs and working with both SQL and NoSQL databases to build scalable and reliable solutions.
-My knowledge of DevOps tools, including CI/CD and containerization, enables me to optimize the development and delivery processes.<br><br>- 🔭 I’m currently working on different Flutter projects.<br>- 📚 Everyday learning something new and improving my hard skills</p>
+<p align="left">I'm a skilled Software Developer specializing in Flutter app development.
+My expertise includes building scalable, high-performance cross-platform mobile applications using modern Flutter features and the Dart programming languages.

+💾 I have experience designing and implementing robust data architectures, working proficiently with local databases like SQLite, as well as integrating with RESTful APIs .
+My skills extend to managing cloud solutions, including Firebase services.
+I am well-versed in state management solutions such as Provider, GetX, and Bloc for creating maintainable and efficient app architectures.

+⚙️I have experience with app publishing on both the Google Play Store and Apple App Store.
+My knowledge of version control systems like Git, combined with my ability to optimize app performance, ensures efficient and reliable development workflows.

+🌍 With B1 level English proficiency, I communicate effectively and adapt quickly to new challenges and technologies.
+I'm passionate about delivering high-quality mobile experiences and solving complex user-centric problems with clean, maintainable code.</p>

 <h3 align="left">🛠 Technology Stack:</h3>